 “I feel like those are the students that are most often neglected,” she said.
 “I feel like it’s necessary that they have someone working with them that’s passionate about their learning.”

 Across the Clark County School District, classrooms desperately need more teachers like Atkinson.
-Of roughly 478 teaching vacancies, 204 of them — or about 43 percent — are special education positions.
+Of the roughly 478 teaching vacancies, 204 — or about 43 percent — are special education positions.

 It’s part of the continuing shortage that the state faces, but it’s not unique to Nevada.
 Nationwide, at least 42 states reported a teacher shortage in special education to the U.S. Department of Education this school year.

 Those in the special education field have seen the shortage for decades — and are still searching for solutions.

 Jayne Gray said she first got into special education when the government offered to pay back her student loans if she stayed in the field for five years.
 It was 1972, and her starting salary was $9,500 a year.